-Proposed WPA Lease Sale 248 represents 4-5 percent of the OCS Program activities expected in the WPA from 2012 through 2051 based on barrels of oil equivalent (BOE) resource estimates and 1 percent of the total OCS Program (WPA, CPA, and EPA) from 2012 through 2051.
+Proposed WPA Lease Sales 246 and 248 each represent 4-5 percent of the OCS Program activities expected in the WPA from 2012 through 2051 based on barrels of oil equivalent (BOE) resource estimates and 1 percent of the total OCS Program (WPA, CPA, and EPA) from 2012 through 2051.

-Specific projections for activities associated with the WPA proposed action are discussed in the following scenario sections.
-The potential impacts of the activities associated with a proposed "typical" WPA lease sale are considered in the environmental analysis sections (Chapter 4.1.1).
+Specific projections for activities associated with a WPA proposed action are discussed in the following scenario sections.
+The potential impacts of the activities associated with a proposed "typical" WPA lease sale are considered in the environmental analysis sections (Chapter 4.1.1 of this Supplemental EIS and Chapter 4.1.1 of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS).

 The OCS Program scenario includes all activities that are projected to occur from past, proposed, and future lease sales during the analysis period.
 This includes projected activity from lease sales that have been held but for which exploration or development has either not yet begun or is continuing.
 Activities that take place beyond the analysis timeframe as a result of future lease sales are not included in this analysis.
-The impacts of activities associated with the OCS Program on biological, physical, and socioeconomic resources are analyzed in the cumulative environmental analysis sections (Chapter 4.1.1).
+The impacts of activities associated with the OCS Program on biological, physical, and socioeconomic resources are analyzed in the cumulative environmental analysis sections (Chapters 4.1.1 of this Supplemental EIS and Chapter 4.1.1 of the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS).